JasonHyun/MiFoodTech/design/design-journey.md

 - Bullet Point Text

 ### Re Design Process:

+Renaming of Pages (as mentioned previously):
+The Market Page was renamed to Industry Outlook based on user testing feedback.
+Industry Outlook gives the site's audience a clear idea of what to find on this page and enables investors to seamlessly find information and graphs based on industry data.
+It is more specific and better addresses the scope of the content.

+The Why Us Page was renamed to Our Technology because of feedback and results from user testing.
+The Why Us page title proved confusing for numerous users because it was too vague.
+To be more specific and to avoid ambiguity and confusion, it was renamed because the page focuses on MiTechFood technology.

+The Invest Page was renamed to Our Future because user testing and feedback showed that this would be a more informative and appropriate title for the page.
+Invest proved too misleading and did not encompass the scope of all of the material listed on the page, which all focused on MiTechFood's future.
+Below is the re-card sort:

+Re-Cardsorting and Re-Sketching:
 Because we made many changes to the Market Page and the Why Us Page, we re-card sorted and re-sketched these two pages.
-Also for the Our Future Page the mobile design was resketched to reflect the deletion of a carousel.
-Below is the re-card sort:
+Also for the Our Future Page the mobile design was resketched to reflect the deletion of a carousel and addition of a flex column.

 ![New CardSort](newCardSort.jpg)
 In this card sort, we separated the business plan from the diagrams because we felt that it was important to be more specific as we were working on a smaller scale (between two pages instead of the whole website).
 Originally, the business model/plan content was a part of robot technology, but we took Mi's request to separate the content and put it in the cardsort(not adding new content).
 We also took the user's suggestions to switch the competition comparison with the labor costs graph.
 This allows the Market page to have more cohesive content, as well as the Why Us page.
 Additionally, we re-named the "Why Us" page (right) to "Our Technology" based off the user testing results.
 The new card sort makes sense for the new name since it focuses more on their technology and the benefits.